Nerogar/OneTrainer/README.md

 > sudo apt-get install libgl1
 > ```
 >
-> Additionally its been reported Alpine Linux and Arch linux may be missing tkinter.
+> Additionally, it’s been reported Alpine Linux and Arch Linux may be missing tkinter.
 Install it via `apk add py3-tk` for Alpine and `sudo pacman -S tk` for Arch.

 ## Updating